Geomagnetic Storm Tracker

 6. Be Patient

 Storms fluctuate.
 Activity can drop and surge multiple times over 24-72 hours.
-If the Kp forecast shows elevated activity, stay alert through the night — the best displays often come in waves.
+If the Kp forecast shows elevated activity, stay up: the best displays come in waves.

 Aurora Destinations by Country